cylc/cylc-admin/docs/cylc-8-tasks.md

 # cylc-8 Implementation Task List

+**DISCLAIMER:** this page is largely for internal use by the Cylc team;
+completion dates given below are only estimates.

+**WARNING (30 October 2019): reduced team size will result in significant delays, but new dates have not been estimated yet.**

+---

 ### Major Updates and Changes
  - Initially compiled after the December 2018 Development Workshop.
  - Updated 25 Feb 2019: added Gantt Chart.